pretorh/lfs-notes/steps/0-setup.md

 Get the wget-list from linuxfromscratch for the current version and download the sources.
 There were some files not in the wget-list, so will need to download them separately.
 See `scripts/3/download-sources.sh`
-If running this script from within the new lfs system, change into the sources directory first (`cd $LFS/sources`)
+If running this script from within the new lfs system, change into the sources directory first (ex `cd $LFS/sources`)

+### versions/missing packages

+- file (older versions not kept)
+- linux: get the latest version from https://www.kernel.org/pub/linux/kernel/v5.x/
+- vim: get the latest version from https://github.com/vim/vim/releases

 # 4. Tools